Strategic Charitable Giving: How to Maximize Your Tax Benefits in 2026

 Senior Director, Financial Planning

 Charitable giving can make a meaningful impact — both for the causes you care about and your long-term financial plan.
 When structured strategically, charitable gifts can help reduce taxes, improve cash-flow efficiency, and support a more holistic wealth strategy.
-This guide breaks down how charitable tax deductions work, the most effective giving strategies for 2025, and how options like appreciated securities, donor-advised funds, and Qualified Charitable Distributions can help you maximize your generosity while staying aligned with your Total Net Worth Approach.
+This guide breaks down how charitable tax deductions work, the most effective giving strategies for 2026, and how options like appreciated securities, Donor-Advised Funds (DAF), and Qualified Charitable Distributions (QCD) can help you maximize your generosity while staying aligned with your Total Net Worth Approach.

-You avoid paying capital gains tax on the appreciation
+You avoid paying capital gains tax on any appreciation in the donated securities

 You potentially give more without affecting your cash flow

-Bucket 2: For Individuals Age 70½ and Older — Using QCDs
+Bucket 2 – For Individuals Age 70-1/2 and Older – Using Qualified Charitable Distributions (QCD) From Your IRA Account.

 Benefits of using a QCD: